 The second difference between Nagel and Hempel lay in their use of common sense intuitions concerning answers to why questions as valid evidence for a theory of scientific explanation.
 Nagel was only interested in capturing how experimental laws and theoretical principles function as the distinguishing characteristic of scientific knowledge in opposition to common sense knowledge.
 As a consequence, he never used ordinary answers to why questions as evidence for a theory of scientific explanation.
 Hempel, on the other hand, used common sense intuitions to discuss the nature of scientific explanation.
 His addition of the truth-condition is a good example of this.
 Ever since Hempel’s covering law model of explanation became influential, many philosophers have assumed that there should be a continuity between an analysis of scientific explanation and ordinary, every-day explanations (Woodward 2017; Skow 2016, pp. 524-525).
 For Nagel, however, an account of scientific explanation had the opposite function: it had to show how scientific knowledge distinguishes itself from the indeterminacy of ordinary language (Nagel 1961/1979, p.
 8).
 Both differences show how Nagel and Hempel’s work differed from a meta-philosophical point of view.
 Hempel was interested to present a philosophical model that provided a rational account of all possible examples of scientific explanation, including ordinary language examples of explanation.
 Nagel, on the other hand, wanted to provide an account of scientific knowledge in its opposition to common sense knowledge.
-The analysandum of their accounts was different, which resulted in interesting distinctions, e.g. concerning the truth condition.
+The analysandum of their accounts was different, which resulted in interesting distinctions, e.g. concerning the truth-condition.

 Hempel’s motivation to offer a logical analysis of explanation did not directly originate from his interest in Aristotelian philosophy of science.
 As far as I can ascertain, Hempel, in contrast to Nagel, never discussed Aristotle in his classroom or read through the Posterior Analytics himself.
-However, his intellectual context changed when he began to work in New York from 1939 onwards: thanks to the intellectual interest of Ernest Nagel for Aristotle’s Posterior Analytics and the subsequent work on explanation of Columbia graduate students like White and Hospers, Hempel began to reflect on questions concerning the structure of scientific explanation, and he molded various elements from this intellectual context into a new whole: explanation as a distinct aim of science and as a logical inference (from Nagel’s discussion of Aristotle), explanation as an answer to ordinary why-questions (from Hospers) and the truth condition for laws in explanatory arguments (from Stevenson and Hospers).
+However, his intellectual context changed when he began to work in New York from 1939 onwards: thanks to the intellectual interest of Ernest Nagel for Aristotle’s Posterior Analytics and the subsequent work on explanation of Columbia graduate students like White and Hospers, Hempel began to reflect on questions concerning the structure of scientific explanation, and he molded various elements from this intellectual context into a new whole: explanation as a distinct aim of science and as a logical inference (from Nagel’s discussion of Aristotle), explanation as an answer to ordinary why-questions (from Hospers) and the truth-condition for laws in explanatory arguments (from Stevenson and Hospers).
 One element of this intellectual context was, however, abandoned by Hempel: the puzzle how to decide whether explanation is a distinct aim of scientific knowledge.
 In his classroom Nagel discussed the philosophers from the first half of the twentieth century, like Mach, Duhem and Meyerson, who had debated whether explanation was a distinct aim of science.
 Nagel’s students were required to read their texts, and Nagel discussed these texts in his philosophy of science course, even in the 1950s.
 When Philip Wiener published an anthology to the philosophy of science in 1954, one part of it collected texts from Aristotle, Mach, Duhem, Meyerson and Schlick where they discussed exactly this philosophical puzzle (Wiener 1953).
 Hempel never engaged this problem.
 From 1948 onwards, he took for granted that explanation was the foremost objective of scientific inquiry.
 He never gave any further reflection to this assumption.
 All responses to the 1948 paper also take the assumption for granted.

 4.4.
 The Emergence of the Debate on Scientific Explanation